NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ## What to expect

 Harvest Helm chart installation will result the following:
-* Installing the latest version fo NetApp Harvest into your EKS cluster.
+* Installing the latest version of NetApp Harvest into your EKS cluster.
 * Collecting metrics about your FSx for ONTAP.
 * Add Grafana dashboards for visualization.

 ## Prerequisites
 * `helm` - for resources installation.
 * `kubectl` - for cluster interaction.
 * An EKS cluster.
 If you don't have one, you can use the instructions from another one of our samples [FSxN-as-PVC-for-EKS](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/main/EKS/FSxN-as-PVC-for-EKS).
-Follow the instructions up to the point where it sugguests you creating a "stateful application."
+Follow the instructions up to the point where it suggests you create a "stateful application."
 * A NetApp FSx for ONTAP accessible from the same VPC as your EKS cluster.
 If you don't already have one the sample above will create one for you.
 * If you want Prometheus to have persistent storage, you will need a storage class defined.
 The sample mentioned above will set one up for you.
-It leverages NetApp's Astra Trident to offer up storage from your FSx for ONTAP file system to a Kubernettes cluster.
+It leverages NetApp's Astra Trident to offer up storage from your FSx for ONTAP file system to a Kubernetes cluster.
 You can install Trident from the AWS Marketplace into your EKS cluster.
 For additional information on how to use Trident, please refer to the
 [Trident documentation](https://docs.netapp.com/us-en/trident/).

 ## Deployment of Prometheus and Grafana
-If you don't alrady have Prometheus and Grafana running in your EKS cluster, you can deploy both of them from the prometheus community repository using the following commands:
+If you don't already have Prometheus and Grafana running in your EKS cluster, you can deploy both of them from the Prometheus community repository by using the following commands:
 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 helm repo update